Skip to main content

 Treating constipation

 Constipation is sometimes a main symptom of IBS.
-If so, it may help if you increase the fibre in your diet.
+If so, it may help if you increase the soluble fibre in your diet.
 Sometimes laxatives are advised for short periods if increasing fibre is not enough to ease a troublesome bout of constipation.
 It is best to avoid lactulose if you have IBS.

 A medicine called linaclotide works in a completely different way to other medicines for treating constipation.
 It has been shown to reduce pain, bloating and constipation symptoms.